 Based loosely on artist Harold J. Rabinovitz (1915-1944) as well as prominent baseball players, muralists, painters, and major historical events, readers time travel to the 1930s and ’40s.
 Enter Henry Kapler.
 Henry is the should-be star of his Jewish family’s eyes.
 Although medical school is his father’s dream, Henry attends Yale with secret passions and ideas.
 He is a talented young artist and pacifist caught in a time of war and economic turmoil.

 Initiating his career with a painting of a working-class family during the Depression, Henry’s critics and champions crave more.
 From the endearing and humble black baseball player, Bunny, to a burlesque beauty with an abusive lover, Henry paints with a life force that becomes his superpower.
 Controversy and edge along with sharp objects follow his paintings from studio to gallery.
-Scandal only helps Henry gain notoriety in the increasingly competitive and brutal art world.
+The scandal only helps Henry gain notoriety in the increasingly competitive and brutal art world.

-Don’t Miss These Other Indie Books:
+Don’t Miss Out On These Great Historical Fiction Books:

 A Love Story That Should Upset This Smithie But Instead Made Me Cry Into The Pages